ralyodio/app-notify/README.md

 app-notify
 ==========

-Send SMS and email notifications from within your node.js app
+Send Twilio SMS and SMTP email notifications from within your node.js app

 # install